Spectral Processing of Signals

 - Filter-bank methods.

-In lecture 7 the instructors will present several applications of spectral processing of signals.
-Similarly, the students have the possibility to get 25 credit points if they present short talks of approximately 20 minutes about some application of spectral processing of signals, either at their choice or by selecting one from the list below (NB: some of these papers might require you to be on the Uppsala University computer network in order to download them):
+In lecture 10 the instructors will present several applications of spectral processing of signals.
+Similarly, the students have the possibility to get 20 credit points if they present short talks of approximately 20 minutes about some application of spectral processing of signals, either at their choice or by selecting one from the list below (NB: some of these paper might require being on the Uppsala University computer network in order to download):

 - Use of Spectral Analysis in Defense Against DoS Attacks